yajihu/Node.js-Express.js-Yard-Garage-Shopping-Site/shoppingApplication/ReadMe.txt

 http://localhost:3000

-5) Login to the app using the dummy user for project: username : admin@admin.com password : admin
+5) Login to the app using the dummy user for project: username : yajihu@admin.com password : yajihu

 5) Important
 Before starting application please make sure your mongo database runs.